2023-24 John Mackey Award (Best Tight End) Winner Odds

 The only way this situation will change is through the legalization of sports betting in Georgia.
 The latest efforts to achieve this were unsuccessful in March 2023 – the fourth consecutive year in which bills were introduced but not passed.

 No, online betting is not available in Georgia.
-There have been repeated attempts to change the law in recent years but, when it comes to online betting, Georgia is still a no-go area.
+There have been repeated attempts to change the law in recent years but each of these efforts has failed to gain any significant momentum.

 It is expected that state legislators will try in 2024, which will be the fifth year in a row that bills to legalize Georgia sportsbooks have been launched.